 The Committee is validly constituted when at least half of its members are present or represented at the meeting.
 Attendance by video-conference, telephone or other means of telecommunication is possible, and members who participate in the session in such a manner will be deemed to be present.
-The Committee adopts its resolutions by an absolute majority of the members attending the meeting in person or by proxy.
+The Committee adopts its resolutions by an absolute majority of the members attending the meeting in person or by proxy and the Chairperson has a casting vote.